 The chief cause of gum recession is plaque-induced gingival inflammation.
 Aggressive tooth brushing in a horizontal direction damages the free gingiva and enables it to recede.
 In addition, abnormal position of the tooth in the mouth, trauma such as by placement of foreign objects in between the teeth such as pencil or pins, use of hard bristle toothbrush, smoking, and various dental procedures can initiate gum recession.

-Chewing food sometimes results in accumulation of food along the gum line and into the sulcus and brushing is not always adequate in complete removal of food from within the sulcus.
-This leads to food particles causing irritation and inflammation of the gingiva, a condition known as Gingivitis, normally characterized by redness, swelling and bleeding from gingiva.
-If not resolved at an earlier stage, it eventually leads to deepening of the sulcus with involvement of the attached gingiva.
-This loses its connection with the tooth and ultimately pulls back, exposing more tooth surface.
+Chewing food sometimes results in the accumulation of food along the gum line and into the sulcus and brushing is not always adequate incomplete removal of food from within the sulcus.
+This leads to food particles causing irritation and inflammation of the gingiva, a condition known as Gingivitis, normally characterized by redness, swelling, and bleeding from the gingiva.
+If not resolved at an earlier stage, it eventually leads to deepening of the sulcus with the involvement of the attached gingiva.
+This loses its connection with the tooth and ultimately pulls back, exposing more tooth surfaces.
 The result is gum recession.

 Treatment of gum recession highly focuses on eliminating the cause.
-In case of plaque and calculus, periodontal scaling and root planning is advised to the patient.
+In the case of plaque and calculus, periodontal scaling and root planning are advised to the patient.
 With the help of instruments, calculus is removed, which otherwise could not be removed by brushing alone.
-Root planning is simply the smoothening of tooth surface so that it is less receptive to food accumulation.
-It is generally a painless procedure, however some discomfort can be felt which is indicative of local anesthesia use.
+Root planning is simply the smoothening of the tooth surface so that it is less receptive to food accumulation.
+It is generally a painless procedure, however, some discomfort can be felt which is indicative of local anesthesia use.
 Sensitivity is generally exaggerated after this procedure, which can be normalized with the use of fluoride.
-Fluoride toothpastes and mouthwashes are also prescribed for a certain period of time.
+Fluoride toothpaste and mouthwashes are also prescribed for a certain period of time.
 Once scaling is done, patients should be motivated to keep their teeth clean.

-In case of severe gum recession, gum graft is routinely used.
-Part of gum is taken from another area of mouth and is placed in the defect.
+In case of severe gum recession, a gum graft is routinely used.
+Part of gum is taken from another area of the mouth and is placed in the defect.
 This is most commonly done in the front teeth due to aesthetic issues.
-However it is an expensive procedure.
+However, it is an expensive procedure.
 Gum recession once treated gives a healthier and confident smile!